MarshFlattsFarm/CCL-WBM-SMART_API/README.md

 available at: http://powerstudioscada.circutor.com/en/documents

 This GitHub repository provides examples of the XML files returned by API calls to a CCL-WBM-SMART EVSE unit as well as some guidance on the specifics of the `chargePointsInterface` API.

+Some of the information was taken from a Final Degree Project report (in Spanish) which is available for download from a couple of archive locations - use your favourite Internet search engine to look for reports on the subject of `MyCirCarLife`.